 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
-You can take this medicine with or without food.
+Do not cut, crush or chew this medication.
+You can take this medication with or without food.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Do not take your medication more often than directed.
+Do not stop taking except on your care team's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.